Devbrail/Fin-Planner/README.md

 - Tracking expenses, incomes & deposits
 - Account & budget visw overview
 - Manage categories

+    ```
-Copyright (c) <2022>, Hemanth S>
+    Copyright (c) 2022, Hemanth S
     All rights reserved.

-This source code is licensed under the GPLv3-style license found in the LICENSE file in the root directory of this source tree.
+    This source code is licensed under the BSD-style license found in the
+    LICENSE file in the root directory of this source tree.
+    ```